- 1. Puerto Princesa Underground River (Puerto Princesa)

 Mt.
 Tapyas is an ideal half-day trip for those who are looking for a different activity aside from the usual Coron island-hopping tours.

-Also known as Hidden Lagoon, it's a must-visit destination during your trip to El Nido and is part of the popular island-hopping tour A. Your boat will first head for a small white sand beach in the southern part of Miniloc Island.
+Also known as Hidden Lagoon, it's a must-visit destination during your trip to El Nido and is part of island-hopping tours in El Nido.
+Your boat will first head for a small white sand beach in the southern part of Miniloc Island.

 You're going to pass via an opening like some hollow rocky cave, so be extra careful and dock your head.
 If it is low tide, you can easily wade into the entrance.